 Jen’s twin passions for art and business emerged early.
 Always busy with a million projects, she spent her childhood organizing the neighborhood kids into various groups and clubs, complete with custom-designed t-shirts and laminated membership cards.
 Shortly after discovering the magic of HTML at age 10, she won a nationwide web design competition by creating a site about Sailor Moon and cats.

-When she’s not making maps, Jen plans trips around the world, lifts heavy things, and fights for justice.
+When she’s not making maps, Jen plans trips around the world, lifts heavy things, and writes a lot.

 Omar’s interest in animation began in 1998 with the debut of his signature collection of secret agent themed GIFs, each painstakingly created with Microsoft Paint and a freeware program called GIF Construction Set.